 Our psychopathic spiritual adversary is constantly trying to deceive our corrupt human reason and sinful flesh away from our faithfully following the One True God.
 Because our human reasoning and perceptions are hopelessly flawed due to our personal strongholds (aka “emotional baggage”), and limited (by comparison to God) intellect, we must have a spiritual “yardstick,” if you will, by which we may compare our choices and experiences with what has been expressed by the Most High.

-His Word is our Owner’s Manual, written to inform on Who He is, who we are, and instruct/command us on how both our relationship with Him and our relationships with other human beings are supposed to operate successfully.
-If we are to have any hope of overcoming this world, our flesh, and the devil, it will be by our ongoing conformity and obedience to God’s Word empowered by His grace and revealed by the Holy Spirit.
+His Word is our Owner’s Manual, written to reveal Who He is, who we are both without and with Him, as well as instruct/command us on how both our relationship with Him and our relationships with other human beings are supposed to operate successfully.
+If we are to have any hope of overcoming this world, our flesh, and the devil, it will be by our ongoing conformity and obedience to God’s Word as revealed by His Holy Spirit and empowered by His grace.

 One of the implications of all this is that we need to study His Word to determine what He has stated concerning any given matter and, in many cases, the “why” behind them.
 Too many believers these days are scriptural illiterates, simply accepting whatever is being proclaimed from some pulpit or by their various religious traditions as if they came down from Mt.
 Sinai engraved on tablets of stone by the finger of God, rather than digging into their Bibles for themselves and finding out what it actually has to say concerning the subject at hand.
 As a result, instead of presenting a united voice concerning what we are to be standing for and against in the marketplace of ideas, the modern-day Church — especially in the US — is all over the map, bickering amongst ourselves over whatever unscriptural sacred cow each of us clings to as “right.”